dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Two output folders are created in the directory containing the input fasta files.
 The directory labels and their contents are described below:

 + **Output_Phylip_Files**
-    + For each locus, this directory contains the a corresponding phylip file, labeled `[fasta name].phy`.
+    + For each locus, this directory contains a corresponding phylip file, labeled `[fasta name].phy`.
 + **Output_Nexus_Files**
-    + For each locus, this directory contains the a corresponding nexus file, labeled `[fasta name].nex`.
+    + For each locus, this directory contains a corresponding nexus file, labeled `[fasta name].nex`.

 ---------------